Application process - building disputes

 Parties are required to participate in a dispute resolution process with the Queensland Building and Construction Commission (QBCC) before making a commercial or domestic building dispute application to QCAT.

 A letter from the QBCC advising of the outcome of this process must be provided when commencing a QCAT application.
-Applications cannot be accepted at QCAT without this letter from the QBCC.
+Failure to participate in a QBCC dispute resolution process before filing an application for a building dispute may result in the dismissal of the application.

-To make an application in relation to a building disputes complete and lodge the appropriate application form.
+To make an application about a building dispute, please complete and lodge the appropriate form.

 Commercial building dispute

-Use this form to make an application about a commercial building dispute.
+Use Form 25 to make an application about a commercial building dispute:

 Domestic building dispute

-Use this form to make an application about a domestic building dispute.
+Use Form 26 to make an application about a domestic building dispute:

 Response or counter application

-Use this form to lodge a response or counter-application about an application made to QCAT.
+Use Form 36 to lodge a response or counter-application about an application made to QCAT:

 Request for a default decision

-If the respondent does not file a response to your application within 14 days of service of the application, you can apply for a decision by default.
+An application may be filed if the respondent does not file a response to your application within 14 days of being served with the application.
+Decisions by default may be for liquidated or unllquidated damages.

 Defective or incomplete work